RebSolcia/BlockchainXItalo/README.md

 These functions proved extremely useful when converting data types to be able to handle all of the logic behind the contract.

 ### 2.2 The Compensation smart contract
-The Compensation smart contract is a Solidity contract in which, once deployed, any agent can claim for a ticket, buy a ticket and then ask for a refunding (see the [Compensation contract](https://github.com/RebSolcia/BlockchainXItalo/blob/main/code/TicketNew.sol)).
+The Compensation smart contract is a Solidity contract in which, once deployed, any agent can claim for a ticket, buy a ticket and then ask for a refund (see the [Compensation contract](https://github.com/RebSolcia/BlockchainXItalo/blob/main/code/TicketNew.sol)).

 The most important functions inside of this contract are (in logical order):
 * **requestInfo(_stationDeparture, stationArrival, datetimeDeparture etc_)** that, given information over a train ticket sends an API call to our webservice to look for the most suitable solution inside of the Italo webservice.
 This function also stores a claim for such ticket inside of the RequestToPrice mapping.
 After having called the function, the customer who has called it is given a _counter number_ (which is equivalent to a personal key) that must be converted to then further interact with the contract in an encrypted way.